Remarkable innings sees Black Caps claim thriller

 Batting first, Ireland lost early wickets with experienced opener Paul Stirling bowled by Ferguson for just five before fellow opener and skipper Andrew Balbirnie was caught behind off Matt Henry, leaving the hosts 26-2 in the seventh over.

-That brought Harry Tector to the crease who led Ireland with his maiden century.
-Playing his in 21st ODI, the 22-year-old brought up the ton in style with four consecutive fours off Blair Tickner to convert his fourth straight half century.
+That brought Harry Tector to the crease, who led Ireland with his maiden century.
+Playing his 21st ODI, the 22-year-old brought up the ton in style with four consecutive fours off Blair Tickner to convert his fourth straight half-century.

 Tector had support from Andy McBrine (39) and Curtis Campher (43) with some late runs from number 10 Simi Singh (30) getting Ireland to 300 for nine.